PolarCookie/arptool/README.md

 This is when a boss with 6200 armor has none left after all debuffs, executioner and item arp has been applied.
 At this point you will do 58.73% more damage against a 6200 armor boss and 51.42% more against a 7700 armor boss, compared to no arp at all.<br>
 For reference, this is (kinda) the same as stacking 100% crit chance. <br>
-Note: stacking for the arp soft cap will give a relative 13.17% and 11.53% damage increase on 6200 armor and 7700 armor bosses respectively, compared to just using debuffs+executioner.
+Note: reaching the arp soft cap will give a relative 13.17% and 11.53% damage increase on 6200 armor and 7700 armor bosses respectively, compared to just using debuffs+executioner.

 Terminology:</br>
 Absolute: your damage increase compared to no arp.</br>